Back to blog

 $35,000 - 5,000 = $30,000

-After you figure out your AGI, you can then claim below-the-line deductions.
-For example, if your adjusted gross income is $60,000 and you paid $2,500 in interest on a student loan or qualified mortgage interest, then you would subtract this amount from $60,000.
-Your new adjusted gross income would be $57,500.
+After you figure out your AGI, you can claim below-the-line deductions.
+For example, if your adjusted gross income is $60,000 and you paid $2,500 in interest on a student loan or qualified mortgage interest, subtract this amount from $60,000.
+Your new taxable income would be $57,500.

-It's important to remember that above-the-line deductions can only reduce your AGI on the front page of your tax return, but below-the-line deductions can reduce your taxable income.
+Above-the-line deductions reduce your AGI on the front page of your tax return.
+Below-the-line deductions reduce your taxable income after AGI is calculated.

 You can take an above-the-line deduction whether or not you itemize deductions on your tax return.